emolaus/paperquizkiller/README.md

 A node, express and mongo powered site where math teachers can generete tests from a database of math problems and students can take the tests.
 The problems are randomized so that two tests are similar but not quite the same.

 Version 0: a bare-bones application setup using express-generator.
+Version 1: a pitch site and a demo flow of the application

 The actual database is not included in the repo.